 Like the House of Lords, the Collective Head of the Nation will be independent from, and complement the work of, the elected members of parliament.
 Thus, the Collective Head of the Nation will share the task of making and shaping laws and checking and challenging the work of the Mthwakazi government.

-On the other hand, the Head-of-Chiefs will play such essential roles as hosting heads of state, leading traditional functions across the country, leading ceremonies that recognise achievements of Matabeleland people of all races and ethnicities, encouraging public and voluntary service, attending some cabinet sessions as provided for by the constitution, chairing monthly meetings with chiefs.
+On the other hand, the Head-of-Chiefs will play such essential roles as hosting foreign heads of state, leading traditional functions across the country, leading ceremonies that recognise achievements of Matabeleland people of all races and ethnic groups, encouraging public and voluntary service, attending some cabinet sessions as provided for by the constitution, and chairing monthly meetings with chiefs.

-The Collective Head of the Nation and the Head-of-Chiefs will provide the vital focus for national identity.
-More significantly, these two institutions will give Mthwakazi a genuine sense of stability and continuity.
+The Collective Head of the Nation and the Head-of-Chiefs will provide the vital focal point for national identity.
+More significantly, these two institutions will give Mthwakazi a genuine sense of sociopolitical stability and continuity.

-To say the impact of current efforts to express Matabeleland socio-political desires has been inadequate is polite, to say the least.
-We need to recreate and revive Matabeleland patriotism; Matabeleland recognises that unity is essential if the region is to achieve greater things.
+To say the impact of current efforts to express Matabeleland sociopolitical desires has been inadequate is polite, to say the least.
+We need to recreate and revive Matabeleland nationalism.
+Matabeleland recognises that unity is essential if the region is to achieve greater things.

 We need an institution that would not just be a political symbol but a symbol of national unity.
-A monarchy may be primed for such a role but I see it as potentially more controversial and divisive than unifying and thus suggest a Collective Head of the Nation made up of all chiefs in the region.
-The mechanism of the system requires further deliberations as is the question of gender rebalancing of our national authority.
+A monarchy may be primed for such a role but I see it at the moment as potentially more controversial and divisive than unifying and thus suggest a Collective Head of the Nation made up of all chiefs in the region.
+The mechanism of the system requires further deliberations as does the gender re-balancing of our national authority.